CSCI-2349-F23/ps2/README.md

 #### Exercise B

 11. Now download this file `https://www.gutenberg.org/files/205/205-0.txt` and rename it to `Walden.txt`.
-12. Create a file called `file_contents.txt` whose first line says "Here is information about my books".
+12. Using a single line containing one or more unix commands, create a file called `file_contents.txt` whose first line says "Here is information about my books".
 13. Append to that file a list of the detailed contents of the `ps2` directory, making sure the size is human readable and the files are ordered in reverse alphabetical order.
-14. Create a new file called `book_list.txt` that contains all of the lines of `file_contents.txt` except for the line containing information about `file_contents.txt` itself. **You must create this file using a single line containing one more more unix commands.
+14. Create a new file called `book_list.txt` that contains all of the lines of `file_contents.txt` except for the line containing information about `file_contents.txt` itself. **Again, you must create this file using a single line containing one more more unix commands.
 You may not directly edit the file with vim or emacs.** It might be helpful to explore the `man` page for a few of the commands we have learned.
-There are several different ways to do this.
+There are several different ways to do this, all of which are fine!
 15. Convert `Walden.txt` from `ISO8859-1` to `utf8` and save the file as `Walden-utf8.txt`.
 16. Use a unix command to look at the differences between `Walden.txt` and `Walden-utf8.txt`.